 Since the content in the Help and Support Center and the developer's social media pages haven't been updated in several years, it's unlikely that new features will be added.
 Still, features such as audio capabilities and opportunities for teachers to interact directly with individual students would be excellent improvements for both functionality and engagement.

 GoSoapBox expedites certain teacher tasks, in many ways simplifying and enriching formative assessment.
-Instead of asking about last week's project and tallying hands, a teacher simply opens a poll.
-And bonus -- while kids are submitting answers, it might just be easier to submit attendance.
-The quiz feature can also be a real time saver, though the ability to record data long-term is iffy.
-Nevertheless, the site scores quizzes (multiple choice) and gives teacher-supplied feedback, though individualized comments aren't possible.
-Kids will find the site intuitive and will enjoy using it as much as they enjoy clicking a clicker.
+Instead of asking for a show of hands, a teacher simply opens an anonymous poll.
+A bonus: Teachers can conduct polls in a traditional or virtual classroom setting.
+The quiz feature can also be a real time-saver, though the ability to record data long-term is iffy.
+Nevertheless, the site scores multiple-choice quizzes and gives teacher-supplied feedback -- individualized comments aren't possible.
+Kids will find the site intuitive and will enjoy the novelty of interacting with their peers.

 There are caveats, of course.
-Without handy computer access or a 1:1 program, students will need to use their own devices, which can present equity issues.
+Without handy computer access or a 1-to-1 program, students will need to use their own devices, which can present equity issues.
 Also, while students' anonymity can be a useful -- and empowering -- tool for certain activities, it could also create disruptions in certain situations.
-If using GoSoapBox's anonymous features, it's important to scaffold activities with clear standards for behavior and communication, including respectful disagreement.
-Overall, teachers may want to consider some of the larger implications here.
-Depending on how (and how often) they're used, tools like GoSoapBox could foster greater engagement and inclusion during class discussions; they could also take real-time attention away from the students themselves.
+If using GoSoapBox's anonymous features, it's important for teachers to remind students that they can see who's saying what and to teach clear standards for behavior and communication, including respectful disagreement.
+Overall, teachers may want to consider some of the larger implications.
+Depending on how they're used, tools like GoSoapBox could foster greater engagement and inclusion during class discussions; overuse, however, could take real-time attention away from the focus on the students themselves.